Chapter 10 Spatial Estimation

 ## using locations of the sample to calculate the localized mean

-universal<- krige(total~X+Y,dta, grd, model=FittedModel4)
+<- krige(total~X+Y,dta, grd, model=FittedModel4) universal

 ## [using universal kriging]